jazzyray/mirror-standards/health.md

 }
 ```

+Spefic health-checks such as graphdb|elastic will be typed, using "type".
+The model will be extended to support the health-check in question.

 Healthchecks should be pluggable and reusable across services.
 So a ElasticSearch health-check should be re-usable in many services.

 As an example a minimal /health implementation with an ElasticSearch health-check might look something like the following.